TeresaMarce/InterpretableML_ORoccupation/README.md

 This repository contains all the code developed to produce the results presented in *Thesis.pdf*.

-A detailed explanation concerning the code organization can be found in *Code_organization.pdf*.
+A detailed explanation concerning the code organization can be found in *Apendix A*.

 ## Notes: